-Project Name Target Area Project Description Code Enforcement Lompoc City of Lompoc Planning Division Code Enforcement Program is recommended funding to continue to Program Lompoc strengthen efforts in the low- and moderate-income census tracts with addressing health and safety issues as 1 Togram well as habitability issues in Lompoc's neighborhoods.
-LFD Emergency Lompoc Lompoc Fire Department is recommended to receive funding to purchase and install the call alerting systems at Call Alerting Lompoc both City Fire Stations.
-Alerting Systems will improve response times to the entire Lompoc community including System the highest use areas which are the lower income housing areas.
-Anderson Lompoc City of Lompoc Recreation Division Anderson Recreation Center Renovations consisting of site improvements to Recreation Center 20 the lobby and classroom floors, gym flooring and sports equipment such as the built in volleyball and basketball Renovations structures after the new gym flooring is installed.
-Emergency Repair Lompoc Catholic Charities - Emergency Repair Grant Program will provide Mobile Home Emergency Repair Grants for Grant Program seniors and other low-income households facilitating emergency repairs to the property and safeguarding against imminent danger to human life health, safety, and to protect the property from further structural damage due to natural disaster, fire, or structural collapse.
-Lompoc Food Lompoc Catholic Charities Food Distribution Services Program provides emergency food distribution to low-income Distribution families and individuals who are most in need in the Lompoc Valley.
-Lompoc Lompoc Catholic Charities Community Services Program provides assistance to families to help prevent hunger and Community homelessness.
-Services provided include direct financial assistance to pay rent, utilities and other emergency Services expenses to prevent homelessness.
+Project Name Target Area Project Description Approved Funding Lompoc Code Lompoc City of Lompoc Planning Division Code Enforcement Program is recommended funding to continue to \$74,341 Enforcement strengthen efforts in the low- and moderate-income census tracts with addressing health and safety issues as Program well as habitability issues in Lompoc's neighborhoods.
+LFD Emergency Call Lompoc Lompoc Fire Department is recommended to receive funding to purchase and install the call alerting systems \$64,100 Alerting System at both City Fire Stations.
+Alerting Systems will improve response times to the entire Lompoc community including the highest use areas which are the lower income housing areas.
+Lompoc Anderson Lompoc City of Lompoc Recreation Division Anderson Recreation Center Renovations consisting of site improvements \$84,000 Recreation Center to the lobby and classroom floors, gym flooring and sports equipment such as the built in volleyball and Renovations basketball structures after the new gym flooring is installed.
+Lompoc Emergency Lompoc Catholic Charities - Emergency Repair Grant Program will provide Mobile Home Emergency Repair Grants for \$35,000 Repair Grant seniors and other low-income households facilitating emergency repairs to the property and safeguarding Program against imminent danger to human life health, safety, and to protect the property from further structural damage due to natural disaster, fire, or structural collapse.
+Lompoc Food Lompoc Catholic Charities Food Distribution Services Program provides emergency food distribution to low-income \$13,750 Distribution families and individuals who are most in need in the Lompoc Valley.
+Lompoc Community Lompoc Catholic Charities Community Services Program provides assistance to families to help prevent hunger and \$11,250 Services homelessness.
+Services provided include direct financial assistance to pay rent, utilities and other emergency expenses to prevent homelessness.
 In addition, low-income families and individuals are provided access to emergency social services.
-Bridgehouse Lompoc Good Samaritan Shelter, Inc. Bridgehouse Homeless Shelter provides 56-beds of emergency and transitional shelter for homeless individuals and families.
+Bridgehouse Lompoc Good Samaritan Shelter, Inc. Bridgehouse Homeless Shelter provides 56-beds of emergency and transitional \$8,900 0 shelter for homeless individuals and families.
 Bridgehouse allows individuals and families to transition in place, providing transitional shelter for up to 24-months, if participants are stabilizing on the emergency shelter side of the shelter.
 The emergency shelter component has a typical 90-day maximum stay.
 Participants receive hygiene kits, mailing address, new socks, underwear, coats, showers, laundry facilities, continental breakfast and hot dinner, medical assessments, referrals, recovery based support groups and case management services.

-Marks House Lompoc Good Samaritan Shelter, Inc. Marks House Family Transitional Shelter consists of a 19-bed family transitional shelter for homeless families.
+Marks House Lompoc Good Samaritan Shelter, Inc. Marks House Family Transitional Shelter consists of a 19-bed family transitional \$15,500 shelter for homeless families.
 Families can reside at the Marks House for up to 24-months.
 During their time at Marks House clients receive case management services that support their transition out of homelessness and to self-sufficiency.
-Emergency Legal Services Lompoc Legal Aid Foundation of Santa Barbara County provides free high-quality civil legal representation, counseling and advocacy to low-income persons, seniors and victims of domestic violence and elder abuse in order to ensure that they have safe shelter, protection from physical, emotional and financial abuse and entitlement benefits.
-Rape Crisis and Child Protection Lompoc North County Rape Crisis and Child Protection Center has two components comprising of education/prevention designed to educate the community to be more aware and thereby less likely to be victimized by sexual assault and child abuse, while the intervention program provides immediate and ongoing assistance to those in the Lompoc Valley who have been victimized by these crimes or are in immediate crisis.
+Lompoc Emergency Lompoc Legal Aid Foundation of Santa Barbara County provides free high-quality civil legal representation, counseling \$259 Legal Services and advocacy to low-income persons, seniors and victims of domestic violence and elder abuse in order to ensure that they have safe shelter, protection from physical, emotional and financial abuse and entitlement benefits.
+Lompoc Rape Crisis Lompoc North County Rape Crisis and Child Protection Center has two components comprising of \$9,750 and Child education/prevention designed to educate the community to be more aware and thereby less likely to be Protection victimized by sexual assault and child abuse, while the intervention program provides immediate and ongoing assistance to those in the Lompoc Valley who have been victimized by these crimes or are in immediate crisis.